Translations

 9/3/2022 update:

-My analytics indicated that this article, of 13 years ago, had three views in the last seven days.
-I'd almost forgotten about this article.
-I published it, later on the same day, as my far more profound article: WHY I LEFT (Published 3/7/2009).
+Website analytics tell me that this article from 13 years ago had three views in the last seven days.
+I'd almost forgotten about writing it.
+I published this entry later the same day, after my far more profound article, WHY I LEFT (published 3-7-2009).

-I decided to re-read what I'd written and to update the formatting and font size.
-I did not change one word that I'd written 13 years ago.
+Today, I reread what I'd written and updated the formatting and font size.
+I did not change any wording in the original article.

-The article was my “customer survey,” after a frustrating Wal-Mart “shopping experience.”
-I don't shop at Wal-Mart – unless absolutely necessary.
+This article was my same-day online “customer survey,” after a frustrating Walmart “shopping experience.”
+I don't shop at Walmart, unless absolutely necessary.

-By the way, on 9/3/1959, Mom and Dad were married!
-I was born 10 months and 14 days later!
+By the way, on 9/3/1959, my father and mother were married!
+I arrived 10 months and 14 days later!
 Thanks, Mom and Dad, for giving me life!

-My comments to Wal-Mart: I appreciate the opportunity to address my “store experience” of today, Saturday, March 7, 2009.
+Dear Walmart, I appreciate the opportunity to address my “store experience” of earlier today, Saturday, March 7, 2009.
 I shopped at Store #1319.
-I regret that your online survey disallowed comments, but, after searching through your website maze, I found this means to express myself.
+I regret that your online survey disallowed comments, but, after searching through your website maze, I found this online means to express myself.

-I am skeptical that change will arise from these remarks.
+Furthermore, I am skeptical that change will arise from these remarks.
 At least, I may vent by this means.
-I am a lowly customer, who, by sheer practicality, may continue to shop, less often, at Wal-Mart, since few similar options are available conveniently.
-(Oh, a Target is nearby.
-Perhaps, I will shop there more often.)
-I am one of many, who shop at Wal-Mart, but who desire other options.
-(The Lowes employee, who assured me by phone earlier that Lowes stocks my bulbs, shared a similar view.)
+I am a lowly customer, who, by sheer practicality, may continue to shop, less often, at Walmart, since few similar options are available conveniently.
+Oh, a Target is nearby.
+Perhaps I will shop there more frequently.
+I am one of many, who shop at Walmart, but who desire other options.
+The Lowes employee, who assured me by phone earlier that Lowes stocks my bulbs, shared a similar view.
 Unfortunately, you have eliminated much of the competition.
 My skepticism arises from my opinion that your concern, as a "retail giant," for one customer is lost in the larger world of number-crunching profitability.

-Now, to the specifics of my “experience,” despite buying other items, the primary intent of my shopping was to purchase (1) four 21-inch florescent bulbs (better stock up, since they are rarely available!), (2) black, blue, red, and yellow ink cartridges for my Brother MFC-420CN, and (3) Pantene Curls mousse (for my wife).
+Now, to the specifics of my “experience,” despite buying other items, the primary intent of my shopping was to purchase (1) four 21-inch fluorescent bulbs (better stock up, since they are rarely available!), (2) black, blue, red, and yellow ink cartridges for my Brother MFC-420CN printer, and (3) Pantene Curls mousse for my wife.
 Of course, these items were not available.
 I would have spent almost $100.00 more.
-That is $100.00 in your debt column and one frustrated shopper in your credit column -- hardly a winning balance sheet for Wal-Mart.
+That is $100.00 in your debt column and one frustrated shopper in your credit column, hardly a winning balance sheet for Walmart.

 I am not one who gives up, walks out, and returns another day, in hope of finding these items.
 Instead, I extracted my pound of flesh from your polite and understanding management.
 Gregg was very helpful, as he inquired from others, regarding the availability of the bulbs and cartridges.
-By his assistance, I learned that Wal-Mart darn well has no intent to ever stock the 21-inch florescent bulbs.
+By his assistance, I learned that Walmart darn well has no intent to ever stock the 21-inch fluorescent bulbs.
 Why?
-I don’t know, nor does he.
+I don’t know, nor does Gregg.
 The fixture is only five years old.
 21-inch bulbs should have their rightful place, between the 18-inch and 24-inch selections.
-(Is Wal-Mart prejudiced against 21-inch bulbs?
-Alas, I jest!)
-Again, from Gregg’s inquiries, I learned that Wal-Mart no longer sells Brother printers; hence, I understand why the store will not continue to carry the cartridges.
+Is Walmart prejudiced against 21-inch bulbs?
+Alas, I jest!
+Again, from Gregg’s inquiries, I learned that Walmart no longer sells Brother printers; hence, I understand why the store will not continue to carry the cartridges.
 (Sorry, Brother.
-You must not have jumped through all the hoops to have your products placed on the coveted Wal-Mart shelves.)
+You must not have jumped through all the hoops to have your products placed on the coveted Walmart shelves.)
 The lingering question, however, is: Why can I find black, red, and yellow cartridges at Store #2310 and find only red cartridges at Store #1319, but I can’t find the necessary blue cartridge at either store?
-(Is Wal-Mart prejudiced against blue?
+Is Walmart prejudiced against blue?
 Is that not one of your store colors?
-But, again, I jest!)
+But, again, I jest!

 What is your loss? $96.88 in sales.
 What is your “gain?”
 One disgruntled customer, who will share his experience with others.
-Yes, this little article is posted on my blog!
-It is in expanded form, without your restriction on the number of characters.
+Yes, this entry is posted on my personal website!
+This article expands my online comments to you from earlier today.
+Your comments web page restricted the number of characters.
+Here, I am free to write as many lines as I wish.
 What is your solution?
 Let’s see if you respond.
 I will not hold my breath.

 WHY I LEFT (published 3-7-2009)